adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 ## 3. Because debugging is harder

 When inspecting an element, there will be several applicable CSS selectors.
-You will have to look through these.
+We'll have to look through these.
 With a semantic class name there is just one.

 ## 4. Because granular styles aren't worth it

-If you're going to do `<div class="red">` you may as well do `<div style="color: red">`.
+If we're going to do `<div class="red">` we may as well do `<div style="color: red">`.
 It's more explicit.

 But this isn't advisable because it mixes concerns and removes the benefit of being able to cache CSS.

 ## 5. Because visual class names are ambiguous

-For example, `.red` could mean a red background, text or perhaps a reddish gradient.
-I don't know.
+For example, `.red` could mean red text, background or perhaps a reddish gradient.
+We can't be sure.

 ## 6. Because updating a utility class applies to all instances

 This sounds good but it isn't.
-You'll end up applying changes to elements in the site you didn't even know existed.
-Or you'll be afraid to update the class.
-Instead you'll create a `.red2` resulting in redundant code.
+We'll end up applying changes to elements we didn't even know existed.
+Or we'll be afraid to update the class altogether.
+Instead we'll create a `.red2` resulting in redundant code.
 Either way, this is not maintainable.

 ## 7. Because non-semantic class names are hard to find

 If an element has classes based on how it looks such as `.red` or `.col-lg-4`, then these classes will be scattered all over the codebase.

-In which case, searching for "red" will yield many results across the HTML templates, making it hard to find the element in question.
+In which case, searching for *red* will yield many results across the HTML templates, making it hard to find the element in question.

-If you use semantic class names, a search should yield just one result.
-And if it yields more than one result, then this indicates a problem that requires your attention.
+If we use semantic class names, a search should yield just one result.
+And if it yields more than one result, then this indicates a problem that requires our attention.

 ## 8. Because reusing CSS causes HTML bloat

-If you attempt to reuse *rules* you'll end up with classes such as: `red`, `clearfix` and `pull-left` which leads to HTML like this:
+If we attempt to reuse *rules* we'll end up with classes such as: `red`, `clearfix` and `pull-left` which leads to HTML like this:

 	<div class="clearfix pull-left red etc">

 Bloat makes it harder to maintain and degrades performance (albeit in a minor way).

-## What if you really want to reuse a style?
+## What if we really want to reuse a style?

 On occasion it can make sense to reuse a style.
-In this case use the comma in your selectors and place it in a well named file.
+In this case we should use comma-delimitted selectors residing in a well named file.

-For example let's say you wanted a bunch of different modules or components to have red text you might do this:
+For example, let's say we wanted a bunch of different elements to have red text we might do this:

 	/* colours.css */